 1. A professional communicator

-A professional communicator carries out professional information and communicational tasks, either as an employee at a company or organisation, or as a consultant for a client.
+A professional communicator carries out professional information and communications tasks, either as an employee at a company or organisation, or as a consultant for a client.

 A professional communicator manages and develops the reputational capital and credibility of organisations.
 Through provision of relevant information, a professional communicator aims to ensure that target groups and stakeholders receive a correct perception of the operations that the professional communicator represents.

-A professional communicator has the knowledge required to analyse and assess relations, attitudes and opinions, and to predict the reactions of the surrounding environment.
+A professional communicator has the knowledge required to analyse and assess relations, attitudes, and opinions, as well as how to predict reactions in the surrounding environment.

 A professional communicator works to realise the employer’s or client’s needs and goals.
-To achieve this, a professional communicator utilises professional methods in accordance with these standards.
+To achieve this, a professional communicator utilizes professional methods in accordance with these standards.